physicsturtle/physicsturtle_old/math/calculus-III/Unit2/lessonA.md

 unit: unit2
 ---

+- Parametric form of a curve
+- Plane and space curves
+- Graphing a curve
+- Transforming between parametric form and equation form

+We are all familiar with curves in the plane.
+For example $y = x^2$ is a curve in the 2D plane.
+That curve also has the property of passing the vertical line test (criteria of being a function).
+Today we will consider more general curves which do not need to pass the vertical line test, as well as 3 dimensional curves in space.
+We will discuss different ways of representing curves

 Often in single variable calculus, we had functions of the form \\(y = f(x\\); a single variable input and single variable output.
 Something else could write is \\(x = f(t)\\), where, physically, this means the position \\(x\\) of a particle as a function of the time \\(t\\).

 (make javascript of particle moving)